-This is a super simple, easy to memorize knits-and-purls stitch pattern, knitted in a cozy wool-silk blend, held double.
+This is a super simple, easy to memorize knits-and-purls stitch pattern, knitted in a bouncy US Cormo wool, held double.
 Comfort knitting, in other words, and suitable for newer knitters.
-Feel free to knit more or fewer rows of the basketweave pattern for a wider or narrower cowl, but that will change yardage requirements.
+Feel free to knit more or fewer rows of the basketweave pattern for a wider or narrower cowl, but that will change yardage used.
 If adjusting for the circumference, multiply your stitch gauge by whatever you want your circumference to be, then round to the nearest number that is divisible by both 4 (for the ribbing) and 6 (for the basketweave pattern).

-- 2 skeins Sincere Sheep Luminous (330 yards each; pictured in Anja*), or approximately 640 yards DK/light-worsted yarn, held double throughout
+- 2 skeins Sincere Sheep Cormo Sport (400 yards each; pictured in Anja* and Bare), or approximately 640 yards sport/DK/light-worsted yarn, held double throughout

 - US10.5/6.5mm circular needle (32″ recommended)